jpadilla/django-rest-framework-jwt/docs/index.md

 This is the secret key used to sign the JWT.
 Make sure this is safe and not shared or public.

 Default is your project's `settings.SECRET_KEY`.

+### JWT_PUBLIC_KEY
+This is an object of type `cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey`.
+It will be used to verify the signature of the incoming JWT.
+Will override `JWT_SECRET_KEY` when set.
+Read the [documentation](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#cryptography.hazmat.primitives.asymmetric.rsa.RSAPublicKey) for more details.
+Please note that `JWT_ALGORITHM` must be set to one of `RS256`, `RS384`, or `RS512`.

+Default is `None`.

+### JWT_PRIVATE_KEY
+This is an object of type `cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey`.
+It will be used to sign the signature component of the JWT.
+Will override `JWT_SECRET_KEY` when set.
+Read the [documentation](https://cryptography.io/en/latest/hazmat/primitives/asymmetric/rsa/#cryptography.hazmat.primitives.asymmetric.rsa.RSAPrivateKey) for more details.
+Please note that `JWT_ALGORITHM` must be set to one of `RS256`, `RS384`, or `RS512`.

+Default is `None`.

 ### JWT_ALGORITHM